-Crosstab analyses of time of day by day of the week of crashes in which restraints were not used enables officers to determine target times and days to enforce restraint laws so that severe crashes may be prevented.
-Two analyses were performed and compared for all crashes with restraint deficiencies and injury crashes for restraint deficiencies.
+- 9. Crosstab analyses of time of day by day of the week of crashes in which restraints were not used enables officers to determine target times and days to enforce restraint laws so that severe crashes may be prevented.
 The late night and early morning over-representations were largely on the weekend days starting on Friday night and ending on Sunday morning.

-The cross-tabulation of time of day by day of the week that was restricted to injury crashes showed a very high resemblance to the same analysis for impaired driving (alcohol and other drugs involvement).
+As opposed to this, concentrations during the week were in the 6AM to 6PM mid-day times, which would be more typical of problem drinkers. - 10.
+The cross-tabulation of time of day by day of the week that was restricted to each of the injury classifications showed a very high resemblance to the same analysis for impaired driving (alcohol and other drugs involvement), especially for fatal crashes.
+However, no severity dependent relationships were found, even in considering Property Damage Only crashes.